tarantool/doc/doc/enterprise/audit_log.rst

 Use the :ref:`audit_log.format <configuration_reference_audit_format>` option to choose the format of audit log events -- plain text, CSV, or JSON.

-JSON is used by default.
-It is more convenient to receive log events, analyze them, and integrate them with other systems if needed.
-The plain format can be efficiently compressed.
-The CSV format allows you to view audit log events in tabular form.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/audit_log/config.yaml
     :language: yaml
     :start-at: format:
     :end-at: json
     :dedent:

+JSON is used by default.
+It is more convenient to receive log events, analyze them, and integrate them with other systems if needed.
+The plain format can be efficiently compressed.
+The CSV format allows you to view audit log events in tabular form.

 ..  _audit-log-spaces:

 Specify the spaces to be logged
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since :doc:`3.0.0 </release/3.0.0>`, :ref:`audit_log.spaces <configuration_reference_audit_spaces>` is used to specify
+The :ref:`audit_log.spaces <configuration_reference_audit_spaces>` option is used to specify
 a list of space names for which data operation events should be logged.

 In the configuration below, only the events from the ``bands`` space are logged: